ironbar/arc25/docs/05_Solution_Summary.md

 ## Conclusions and next steps

-ARC25 challenge is over and despite not being able to improve over the transduction test-time training baseline with the search-and-learn approach I have enjoyed all these months of research and learning.
-In retrospective I believe I could have a better leaderboard score and position by optimizing the TTT approach, but I prioritized working on an approach that I believed could solve ARC.
-The top teams in the public leaderboard scored around 27%, so there is a long run until the 85% goal and I hope to keep enjoying this research journey.
+The ARC25 challenge is over, and despite not being able to improve on the transduction test-time training baseline with the search-and-learn approach, I have enjoyed all these months of research and learning.
+In retrospect, I believe I could have achieved a better leaderboard score and position by further optimizing the TTT approach, but I prioritized working on an approach that I believe could ultimately solve ARC.
+The top teams on the public leaderboard scored around 27%, so there is still a long way to go to reach the 85% goal, and I hope to keep enjoying this research journey.

-If search and learn is the right approach, why haven't I been capable to beat the transduction test-time training approach?
-There are many reasons, but let's point to the main ones:
+If search and learn is the right approach, why haven’t I been able to beat the transduction test-time training approach?
+There are many reasons, but let’s point out the main ones:

 - A stronger induction model is needed to beat ARC.
-How to craft that model is an open question.
+How to craft that model remains an open question.
-- My search method was very basic, just doing independent predictions.
-That would only work on trivial tasks, to solve complex tasks refining is needed.
+- My search method was very basic, relying only on independent predictions.
+That would only work on trivial tasks; to solve complex tasks, refinement is needed.
-- More work is also needed be able to learn as maximum as possible from the failed attempts
+- More work is also needed to learn as much as possible from the failed attempts.

-In the coming days I will read thoroughly all the work done by the other teams and rethink my approach for the next ARC challenge edition.
-I have some vague ideas in my head that I want to meditate: Do humans have a continuous model of the world?
-Or do we have a discrete always-growing model of the world where we apply targeted edits when evidence contradicts our beliefs?
-Is deep learning and gradient descent the best learning method?
-Or there could be more sample efficient alternatives?
+In the coming days, I will thoroughly review all the work done by other teams and rethink my approach for the next ARC challenge edition.
+I have some vague ideas in mind that I want to reflect on: Do humans have a continuous model of the world, or do we have a discrete, ever-growing model where we apply targeted edits when evidence contradicts our beliefs?
+Is deep learning and gradient descent the best learning method, or could there be more sample-efficient alternatives?

 ## Acknowledgements